 The company claims that work that takes months for humans can be accomplished by AI in under six hours.
 This could save thousands of hours of human effort for each generation of microchips.

 Google has been developing machine learning algorithms to create chips for years.
 Now it seems that this recent effort, described in a paper in the journal Nature, to be applied to a commercial product: an upcoming version of Google’s own TPU (Tensor Processing Unit) chips, which is used mainly in the company’s cloud-based machine-learning applications.

 The Nature editors noted that this is an important achievement, and the study could help overcome the predicted end of Moore’s Law, which states that the number of transistors per chip doubles roughly every two years as transistors become smaller.
-A neural network developed by Google will not necessarily solve the physical challenges of squeezing more and more transistors onto chips, but it could help find other paths to increasing performance at the same rate.
+A neural network developed by Google will not necessarily solve the physical challenges of squeezing more and more transistors onto chips.
+Still, it could help find other paths to increasing performance at the same rate.

 To do this, Google researchers came up with the idea of organizing chip design like a game in the eyes of AIs.
 So, instead of a game board, you have silicon die.
 Instead of parts like pawns and knights, you have components like CPUs and GPUs.
 Here, the objective is, therefore, to find the best possible arrangement in order to obtain optimal computational efficiency.